youp211/ERSC-Updater-Linux/README.md

 Right-click on the script and select "Properties."
 Open your terminal, navigate to the directory where you saved the script, and run:

-Go to the "Permissions" tab.
 ```bash
 chmod +x ./ersc-update.sh
 ```

-Check the "Allow executing file as a program" box.
 #### Via Desktop Environment (GUI)

 Click "Close."